-discriminatory deportation, the annexation of Puerto Rico without the right to vote, racial discrimination against Latin Americans, xenophobic legislation against Chinese Americans, conspiracy to overthrow the kingdom of Hawaii and finally US colonialism in the Pacific.
-Further, the bill states that these past abuses have contributed to modern disparities 'such as the achievement gap, school dropout rates, income gaps, homeownership rates, health outcome, and incarceration rates'.
-322 H Con Res 19 is certainly comprehensive exploring a litany of longstanding multigenerational abuses the US has committed against many different racial and ethnic groups over its history.
-As a complement to this bill is legislation for the establishment of a committee to explore a federal reparations programme.
+H.Con.Res.
+19 and the concurrent legislation in the Senate (S.Con.Res 6) go on to enumerate the history of human rights abuses in the US, including slavery, the denial of opportunity and mobility to African Americans, the failure of reconstruction, discriminatory government practice, disenfranchisement of Native Peoples, Federal Indian Boarding School Policy, removal of Native peoples from their Tribal lands, removal of Mexicans through discriminatory deportation, the annexation of Puerto Rico without the right to vote, racial discrimination against Latin Americans, xenophobic legislation against Chinese Americans, conspiracy to overthrow the kingdom of Hawaii, and finally US colonialism in the Pacific.
+Further, the bill states that these past abuses have contributed to modern disparities "such as the achievement gap, school dropout rates, income gaps, homeownership rates, health outcome, and incarceration rates" (H.Con.Res.
+19, 2021).
+H.Con.Res.
+19 is certainly comprehensive exploring a litany of long-standing multigenerational abuses the US has committed against many different racial and ethnic groups over its history.
+As a complement to this bill is legislation for the establishment of a Committee to explore a federal reparations program.

 First introduced over 30 years ago, HR 40 now has 185 cosponsors in the House of Representatives and 20 cosponsors in the Senate.
-On 14 April 2021, HR 40 was picked up by the House Judiciary Committee in a historic vote of 25-17.323 Until M4BL became the largest social movement in US history, HR 40 seldom received more than 50 cosponsors in its 30vear history.324
+On April 14th, 2021, HR 40 was picked up by the House Judiciary Committee in a historic vote of 25-17 (H.R.
+40).
+Until M4BL became the largest social movement in US history, HR 40 seldom received more than 50 cosponsors in its 30-year history (NAARC, 2021).

-HR 40, as presented in 2021, calls for the establishment of a 'Commission to Study and Develop Reparation Proposals for African Americans'.
-The bill goes on much like H Con Res 19 in enumerating a list of abuses against the black community, beginning in slavery and continuing to the present, and then establishes the duties of the commission.
-These include compiling documentation about the institution of slavery from 1619 to 1865, the complicity of federal and state governments, discriminatory federal and state laws and practice, and the lingering effects of slavery; recommending means for education on the findings on the issue of slavery and remedies to address these lingering effects and submitting a final report to Congress.
-Membership of the commission would include 13 members appointed by the President, Speaker of the House, President pro tempore of the Senate, and major civil society organisations for reparations.
-All such members should possess the necessary skills and knowledge to serve on such a
+HR 40, as presented in 2021, calls for the establishment of a "Commission to Study and Develop Reparation Proposals for African Americans."
+The bill goes on much like H.Con.Res.
+19 in enumerating a list of abuses against the Black community beginning in slavery and continuing to the present.
+Then establishes the duties of the commission, including compiling documentation about the institution of slavery from 1619 to 1865, the complicity of federal and state governments, discriminatory federal and state laws and practice, the lingering effects of slavery; recommending means for education on the findings on the issue of slavery and remedies to address these lingering effects; submitting a final report to Congress.
+Membership of the Commission would include 13 members appointed by the President, Speaker of the House, President pro tempore of the Senate, and major civil society organizations for reparations.
+All such members should possess the necessary skills and knowledge to serve on such a commission.
+The power of the HR 40 Commission includes hearing testimony, producing evidence, and the issuance of subpoenas.
+Further, the Commission is granted all access to all official information deemed useful to perform its duties.
+The bill goes on to provide for terms and compensation of the commissioners and administrative properties of the Commission.